ChristianBuechel/spm_bids_pipeline/README.md

 1) The new version of the toolbox now also incorporates correction with fieldmaps using VDM files.

 2) The new version uses an extension to participants.tsv using a column labeled 'scan_id' (the old import still works) These contain the individual PRISMA numbers.
-If there are more sessions seperate the PRISMA numbers by spaces NOT tabs !
+If there are more sessions, seperate the PRISMA numbers by spaces NOT tabs !
 In addition you can specify series that should NOT be imported by adding them in () with NO space in between e.g.

 participant_id	sex	age	scan_id